St John Philby: Adviser to Ibn Saud

-In May 1932, Standard Oil of California (SoCal) sought out Philby in its quest to obtain an oil concession in Saudi Arabia, ultimately signing Philby as a paid adviser to SoCal.
+In May 1932, SoCal sought out Philby in its quest to obtain an oil concession in Saudi Arabia, ultimately signing Philby as a paid adviser to SoCal.
+On 11 July 1932, Philby told Loomis that Ibn Saud wanted cash in the form of gold sovereigns in exchange for an oil concession and was not interested in the fine print of any agreement.
 Philby, in turn, recognised that competition by foreign interests would get a better deal for the Saudi king, made contact with George Martin Lees, the chief geologist of the Anglo-Persian Oil Company, to alert him to SoCal's interest in gaining oil exploration rights in Saudi Arabia.
 Anglo-Persian was one of five international partners in the Iraq Petroleum Company (IPC) through which it pursued its interest in the Saudi concession.
+Philby told Ibn Saud that the best deal he could get would be £100,000 British gold sovereigns, considering that no oil had actually been found in Saudi Arabia yet.
+Lloyd Hamilton, the lawyer who represented SoCal during the talks in Jeddah in 1932-1933 paid Philby a secret $1,000 month "retainer" to advance SoCal's right to the oil concessions.
 In March 1933, IPC sent a representative, Stephen Longrigg, to join negotiations with the Saudi government in Jeddah.
 However, Philby's primary loyalty was to the Saudi king.
 Although he was being paid by SoCal, he kept the arrangement a secret from Longrigg.
-In May 1933, IPC instructed Longrigg to withdraw from Jeddah and to leave SoCal free to conclude negotiations with Saudi Arabia for a 60-year contract to obtain the exclusive concession for exploration and extraction of oil in the al-Hasa region along the Persian Gulf.